Getting Started Edit

 It restricts the result set to only those entities tagged with the specified tags (by name).

-It is available only on the Component
+It is available only on the Component entity.

 exclude Edit

-filter should be given a comma-seperated list of integers,
+The exclude filter should be given a comma-seperated list of integers,

 each representing an entity id.